ray-project/ray/doc/source/ray-air/check-ingest.rst

     Ray object store at once, AIR will load a fraction of the dataset at a time.
 This can be desirable when the dataset is very large, and caching it all at once would cause expensive disk spilling.
-The downside is that the dataset will have to be preprocessed on each epoch, which can add overhead if the computation is expensive.
+The downside is that the dataset will have to be preprocessed on each epoch, which may be more expensive.
+Preprocessing is overlapped with training computation, but overall training throughput may still decrease if preprocessing is more expensive than the training computation (forward pass, backward pass, gradient sync).

     To enable this mode, use the :py:meth:`max_object_store_memory_fraction
     <ray.air.config.DatasetConfig>` argument.
 This argument defaults to -1,